Types of Radiant Heat Systems - Open, Closed and Indirect

-A "closed" system is most often refers to a situation where your heat source is dedicated solely to the task of heating water for the radiant heating system.
+A "closed" radiant heating system is most often refers to a situation where your heat source is dedicated solely to the task of heating water for the radiant heating system.
 The term "closed" refers to the fact that the water in the radiant heat system re circulates continuously from the heat source through the tubing or radiators and back to the heater again.
+See page twenty one for an example of a closed "radiant heating only" system equipment design

 An "open" system refers to a situation where the heat source - typically a water heater - provides hot water both for domestic use and to the radiant heating system.